CodArtist/SwiggyUI/README.md

+# Changes Made By Harsh Jain

+1. Added OTP Login and Signup using Firebase :- When someone opens app for the first they have to signup using OTP Verification, once signed up they no longer see the login screen until and unless they logout.

+2. Added "Add to Cart Functionality" :- Now the User Can dynamically add and remove items to the cart selected from the restraunt detail page.

 # SwiggyUI

 SwiggyUI App is a UI clone of a famous food ordering app called [Swiggy](https://play.google.com/store/apps/details?id=in.swiggy.android) built using Flutter.
 Show some ❤️ and star ⭐ the repo if you liked it, it makes me to share more open source flutter projects.